suryajeetlondhe/flutter_interview_questions/README.md

 🔹 StatefulWidget → Interactive, Uses setState(), Dynamic UI 🚀

 ---

-8) What is Hot Reload and Hot Restart in Flutter?
+8.What is Hot Reload and Hot Restart in Flutter?
+---
    Hot Reload vs. Hot Restart in Flutter
    🔥 Hot Reload